 On June 1, 2006, the Washington State Department of Transportation (WSDOT) initiated a qualification process for consultants who write biological assessments (BAs) for WSDOT.
 WSDOT implemented this process to improve the quality of the documents they were receiving.
 To qualify, consultants must demonstrate their ability to write BAs through education and experience requirements.
 They also must attend a training seminar and achieve a passing score on the exam.

 Consultants who meet the education and training requirements and have two full years of experience writing BAs are qualified as senior authors.
 Consultants who meet the education and training requirement, but do not have the required experience can qualify as junior authors.
 All BAs written for WSDOT must be authored by a senior author who may be assisted by a junior author.
 Senior authors must ensure that BAs adhere to strict quality control standards in order to maintain their status as qualified WSDOT BA authors.
-In addition, BA authors will need to be re-qualified every two years.
+Qualification is maintained by attending mandatory seminars that introduce new analytical methods or policies.
+In addition, BA authors will need to be re-qualified every six years.
 Specific requirements for education, training, testing, and experience are outlined below in Qualification Requirements.

 Upcoming Seminar Dates

-If you are currently qualified as a senior or junior BA author, you will need to maintain your qualification status by taking a requalification seminar every two years and passing the exam.
-A Biological Assessment Preparation Requalification Seminar will be offered March 3-4, 2014 (registration information will be provided by invitation only).
-If you are unable to take the seminar or pass the exam, your qualification will expire.
-All consultants are welcome to attend this seminar, but attendance at just the requalification seminar does not fulfill the initial training requirement to qualify as a senior or junior author.
-Send any questions to firstname.lastname@example.org
+If you are currently qualified as a senior or junior BA author, you will need to maintain your qualification status by attending seminars on new analyses or polices that will be offered as necessary, and attending the basic Biological Assessment Preparation Seminar every six years and passing the exam.
+If you are unable to take the seminar and pass the exam, your qualification will expire.
+Send any questions to email@example.com

 The next complete Biological Assessment Preparation Seminar will tentatively be offered in Spring 2015.
 Attendance at this seminar is one of the requirements needed to qualify as a junior or senior BA author for WSDOT.
 These seminars fill quickly, so register soon after the dates are posted.